This Banana Pudding is a no-cook recipe made with sweetened condensed milk, cream cheese, pudding, fresh bananas and Nilla wafers!

 - Mix until combined well.

-- Add a layer of bananas.
+- Add a single layer of the 5-7 bananas, peeled and sliced.

 - Then pour one-third of the pudding mixture on top (enough to cover all the bananas).